bschau/bschau/README.md

 I am Brian Schau.
 This is my spot on Github.
 I used do a lot of code but my career have turned more into the leading side of a development shop.

 I currently work 💻 for [twoday](https://twoday.com/) in Denmark as a Product Owner / Engineering Lead with focus on the [Addo Sign](https://addosign.com/) digital signing ✍️ product.
+Check out my [CV](https://bschau.github.io/).

 I don't get that much time to code - but I do play around with the Javascript 🇯 Python 🐍, C# #️⃣, and Go lang 💚.